-GWMMS possesses some of the key elements to ensure quality education for children:
+Soufriere Primary School possesses some of the key elements to ensure quality education for children:

-- The school has an updated Emergency Management Plan (EMP) with priority hazards that has been submitted to the District Education Office, the Ministry of Education and the National Emergency Management Office (NEMO). - At the time of the assessment, the school had been assessed to determine hazards for the school population, visitors or vulnerable groups.
+- The school has an Emergency Management Plan (EMP) however this needs to be updated with priority hazards. - At the time of the assessment, the school had been assessed to determine hazards for the school population, visitors or vulnerable groups.
 Funding and available resources have limited implementation of recommendations. - In speaking with students, they were aware to report any hazards to teachers/administration. - Maintenance (routine cleanings, pest management, landscaping etc) were undertaken on a frequent basis.
 The school routinely reports outstanding repair issues to the District Education Office and the Ministry of Education for their attention and remediation.

-- The principal maintains a list of repairs to be done and priority issues for safety that is submitted to the District Education Officer of the Ministry of Education (note: it was reported that there a several pending repairs that need to be addressed). - The school has a technically competent Health and Safety Officer and a safety committee.
-Parents and community members are engaged to participate in drills and are kept up to date with evacuation routes and emergency management tips.
-It is important to note that the school administration reported having a good working relationship with the surrounding community. - The school regularly runs drills and has participated in national simulation exercises e.g. Carib Wave.
-Persons interviewed reported how well students responded in an actual lockdown event as evidence for usefulness of regular drills.
+- The principal maintains a list of repairs to be done and priority issues for safety that is submitted to the District Education Officer of the Ministry of Education (note: it was reported that there a several pending repairs that need to be addressed). - The school has a technically competent Health and Safety Officer and a safety committee. - The school regularly runs drills and has participated in national simulation exercises e.g. Carib Wave.